ryogrid/gord-overlay/README.md

 ## How is it work?
 Gord-Overlay is an implementation of [DHT Chord](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf) and simple key-value store using the DHT.
 Chord protocol is an algorithm which extends consistent hashing.
-Gord server, using chord protocol, allocates a key to a node in distributed nodes ring.
+Gord-Overlay server, using chord protocol, allocates a key to a node in distributed nodes ring.

 ![chord ring](docs/architecture-1.png)